KovacsGG/pyI2L/README.md

 ## Usage

+`.\pyI2L.exe ASSETS OPTIONS`

 Use without arguments to extract `./resources.assets.csv` from `./resources.assets`.
 The CSV will be in the format used by The Wandering Village Crowdin project.

 ### `-a`, `--apply`

-Sets apply mode and specifies the source file that containes the translations that should be modded into the bundle.
+Sets apply mode and specifies the source file that contains the translations that should be modded into the bundle.
 Omitting it will set extract mode.

 ### `-f`, `--format`

 In apply mode it sets how the applied file will be parsed.
 In extract mode it will format the output file accordingly.
 Formatters can be installed by dropping them in the `parsers` directory.
 See [#Installing a formatter](#installing_a_formatter).
-Defaults to `Wavi` (for The Wandering Village Crowdin project).
+Defaults to `Wavi` (for The Wandering Village Crowdin project). `rawCSV` recommended as a project-agnostic choice.

 ### `-o`, `--output`

 Sets the path of the produced file.
 In extract mode it defaults to `[ASSETS].[EXT]`, where `EXT` is an appropriate file extension for the used format.
-In apply mode it defaults to `[ASSETS]` therefore will overwrite it.
+In apply mode it defaults to `[ASSETS]` and so will overwrite it.

 Use `./pyI2L.exe -h` for more information on usage.